calogica/dbt-expectations/README.md

   - git: "git@github.com:calogica/dbt-expectations.git"
     revision: <for latest release, see https://github.com/calogica/dbt-expectations/releases>
 ```

+## Dependdencies
+This package includes a reference to [**dbt-data**](https://github.com/calogica/dbt-date) which in turn references [**dbt-utils**](https://github.com/fishtown-analytics/dbt-utils) so there's no need to also import dbt-utils in your local project.

+Note: **dbt-date** is currently in the process of being upgraded to dbt 0.18+, which will remove the current deprecation warnings.

 ## Variables
 The following variables need to be defined in your `dbt_project.yml` file: